nisdas/specs/pubsub/gossipsub/gossipsub-v2.0.md

 Apart from forwarding received messages, the router can of course publish messages on its own behalf.
 This is very similar to forwarding received messages.
 It also has to toss a coin to decide whether to send the message eargerly or lazily.

 [seen-cache]: ../gossipsub/gossipsub-v1.0.md#message-cache

+### Flood Publishing

+In the event `D_announce` is equivalent to `D` we disable flood publishing as the message originator is trivially identifiable if message propagation is completely announcement based.

 ### Protobuf